ManishIAF/Build-a-Help-Center-API/frontend.md

 3. Design a user interface resembling the provided page.
 Fetch the data from the server and dynamically map the information cards to the fetched data.
 Ensure that the search functionality is also implemented.

 ![Logo](UI-Screen-1.png)

+## how to run the the frontend

+ first make sure you have React installed in your system

+ Navigate to frontend folder
+ ## install the Dependencies
+    run command "npm install"
+ ## run frontend
+    run command "npm start"